-No increased risk of stroke after spinal fusion surgeryAugust 9th, 2012 in Cardiology /
+No increased risk of stroke after spinal fusion surgeryAugust 9, 2012 in Medicine & Health / Cardiology

 (HealthDay) -- In the three years following spinal fusion surgery, the incidence of stroke is similar to or insignificantly lower than that of controls, according to a study published in the June issue of The Spine Journal.

 Jau-Ching Wu, M.D., from the National Yang-Ming University in Taiwan, and colleagues extracted data from a nationwide representative cohort of one million people, from 2000 to 2005, to examine the incidence and risk of stroke after spinal fusion surgery.
 Study participants included 2,249 spinal fusion surgery patients and 2,203 control subjects matched by age, sex, and propensity score; participants were followed for three years.